beam-telemetry/telemetry_poller/README.md

 # Telemetry.Sampler

-Periodically gather measurements and publish them as `Telemetry` events!
+Allows to periodically collect measurements and dispatch them as Telemetry events.